ahscott720/note-using-vue/README.md

 # A note app using vue
-without backend but an array to tempary store the notes
+without backend but an array to temporarily keep the note data